oroinc/documentation/user_guide/channel_guide.rst

   "**Status**","Current status of the channel.

-  *Inactive* or *Active*.
+  *Inactive* or *Active*

   Be aware that when working with inactive channels, no new data is uploaded to the system.
 This option is useful if a channel is being configured for future use or if it is out of date."
-  "**Name**", "The name that will be used to refer to the Channel in the system.
+  "**Name**", "The name that will be used to refer to the channel in the system.
 It is recommended to keep the name meaningful."
   "**Channel Type**", "A drop-down which allows you to choose the channel type which is the most suitable for the channel created.